 Drupal’s site building UI can be confusing and overwhelming for new comers and parts of it even unnecessary for headless CMS implementations.
-We partnered with Acquia to make site building with Acquia CMS easy for frontend developers.
+We partnered with Acquia to make site building easy for frontend developers with the Acquia CMS Starter Kits for Drupal.
 A key way we did this was with the API dashboard.

-In Acquia CMS Headless, there are two general types of end users:
+In the Acquia CMS Headless Starter Kit for Drupal, there are two general types of end users:

 Content managers - whom the CMS is built for, manage the structured content that gets served to third party consumers such as node.js websites, frontend apps, IoT integration (e.g. smart displays) and native mobile applications.